fongc123/notes/Kubernetes/Cluster Design & Installation.md

 rm /etc/containerd/config.toml
 systemctl restart containerd
 ```

+The `reset` command will clear any pre-existing Kubernetes installation

 All Kubernetes clusters need a <span style = "color:lightblue">network add-on</span> for the pod network.
 The code block shows the command to install the add-on for Weave Net.